 Repeated violations is cause for removal.

-4. Only one vehicle permitted per campsite.
+5. Only one vehicle permitted per campsite in Camping areas 1, 4 and 5.
 All other vehicles must park in parking area.

 Cart-ways must be maintained between rows in the event of an emergency.
 All other vehicles must park in designated parking lots.

 5. Air conditioners are prohibited in areas #2, #3, & #5.